ti-fct/Suporte-Cercomp/README.md

 ## 📜 Licença

-Distribuído sob a licença MIT.
+Distribuído sob a licença GNU General Public License v3.0.
 Veja [LICENSE](LICENSE) para mais detalhes.

 ---